TalhaMughal00/Learning-Python/README.md

  – Great for clear explanations and practical examples
 ### 2. Python Crash Course by Eric Matthes – Helped me understand Python fundamentals and guided me through small projects

-How to Run the Code

-Make sure Python 3.x is installed

-Open the terminal or command prompt

-Navigate to the folder containing the file

-Run the file using:

-python filename.py

-Progress

-Completed: Python basics, loops, and functions

-In progress: Object-oriented programming

-Planned: File handling, modules, working with APIs, testing

-Notes
+## Notes

-This repository is purely for learning purposes.
+- This repository is purely for learning purposes.

-Code may be incomplete, experimental, or written in multiple ways as I try different approaches.
+- Code may be incomplete, experimental, or written in multiple ways as I try different approaches.

-License
+## License
 For learning and practice purposes only